 I’m actually reading a book called White Fragility at the moment by Robin DiAngelo.
 There are statistics about diversity or lack of diversity in terms of producers and that kind of thing, and how it’s still very male dominated and white male dominated.
 So, again, it goes back to the fact that these people are still the ones who have the monopoly to make material.
 They can only operate within their own field of vision, so we just end up seeing from a white perspective, which becomes the norm.

-With regards to the upcoming elections, did you guys make the decision that you would try and instigate change from within?
+With regard to the upcoming elections, did you guys make the decision that you would try and instigate change from within?

 Yeah, so when we all resigned, it was because we still stood by what we did, and we did not want to be associated with being apologists.
 So Equity have found themselves in a really unusual position of being without a Race Equality Committee, and all its ethnic minority members don’t really have representation.
 We offered to reconciliate and even return and whilst this seemed to be met with enthusiasm, we didn’t hear anything more.
 We do still believe in Equity, though, it’s our trade union, and so we have Daniel going up for Council.
 He – and we – think change is worth fighting for.